stratum-mining/stratum/experimental/coinbase-negotiator/README.md

 ## Add new Sv2 sub(protocol) coinbase negotiation as an Sv2 extension

 ### Why
-Schnorr signatures + presigned txs (today) and CTV (maybe in the near future) make it easier the implementation of noncustodial pool.
-In Sv2 there is the possibility to add extensions.
+Schnorr signatures + presigned transactions (today) and CHECKTEMPLATEVERIFY (CTV) (perhaps in the near future) along with SV2’s support of mining extensions, make the implementation of all noncustodial pool possible for the first time.

-I think that negotiating a coinbase tx between pool and downstreams could be a good use case for an extension.
-It also make sense for coinbase negotiators to use the already available Sv2 data format, framing, handshake, authorization and encryption layer.
+A non-custodial pool would require the negotiation of a coinbase transaction between the upstream Pool Service and the downstream nodes.
+This is a good use case for an SV2 extension as the coinbase negotiation process can use the already available data format, framing, handshake, authorization, and encryption layer as defined by the SV2 protocol.

-### Why I would like to add it to the POC:
+### POC Rationale:
-1. make Sv2 more interesting so is one more reason to push for adoption
+1. Makes Sv2 more interesting giving one more reason to push for Sv2 adoption.
-2. in order to do the POC we need to deploy a pool, using a non custodial pool and not having to worry about custody bitcoin will make things a lot easier for us.
+2. A non-custodial Pool Service relieves a substantial amount of custodial-related overhead format Pool Service operators.
+3. A non-custodial pool may help reduce pool skimming.
+Today, there is no mechanism is in place to protect miner against this attack vector.

 ### Goals:
 1. start exploring possible ways to have non custodial pools